zkotti/zkotti.github.io/_pages/about.md

 ---

+I'm a Data Scientist with extensive experience in AI applications in software engineering and recommender systems.
-I'm a Research Engineer at Delivery Hero working on machine-learning-based recommendation systems.
+I was previously a Research Engineer at Delivery Hero working on machine-learning-based recommender systems and their performance analytics.

 I'm also a PhD Candidate and Associate Researcher at the [Business Analytics Laboratory](https://www.balab.aueb.gr/),